 For the academic year starting in September 2021, we currently plan to deliver a mix of in-person and digital teaching.
 Our teaching model will depend on the Covid-19 restrictions in place at the time but we are planning on the basis that all students will be with us in Edinburgh.

 More Information on Teaching in 2021–22

 This programme runs for one academic year, starting in mid-September and ending in August.
-At the start of the programme, you study compulsory courses.
+At the start of the programme, you study compulsory courses, which are undertaken in semester one.
 These are the foundation upon which the whole MSc is built and ensure a common basis of knowledge across the different areas.
-Some of these may be during Semester 1 and others Semester 2, more details will follow soon.

 A comprehensive Welcome Week provides an introduction to the programme, the School, and the University.
 Designed to be both informative and fun, it enables you to get acquainted with your classmates.

 Through the selection of various option courses, you can tailor your studies towards your career interests.

 Finally, your MSc dissertation brings all of the year’s learning together in a piece of work unique to each student.

 To give you an idea of what the programme structure and courses might consist of, the below information details the structure and courses for this programme in 2021/22.